-BPI vs BDO vs Metrobank in the Philippines
+BDO vs BPI vs Metrobank vs Landbank vs PNB in the Philippines

-BDO, Metrobank, Landbank and BPI are the four biggest banks in the Philippines.
+BDO, Metrobank, Landbank, BPI and PNB are the five biggest banks in the Philippines.
 They're all trillionaire banks and all are universal banks.
-Landbank is government-owned while the three others are stock corporations.
+Landbank is government-owned while the four others are stock corporations.

 BDO has been the fastest-growing bank since BDO was acquired from its original owners by the SM Group, the biggest shopping mall operator in the country.